Hyperliquid Flagged Address Case Study: Transaction Reconstruction

 • Separate trading fees, withdrawal fees, realized PnL, and service accounting.

-• Keep public case studies anonymized when sensitive data is involved.
+• Keep public case studies anonymized when wallet relationships should not be exposed.

-For readers facing a similar warning, the first step should be documentation rather than action.
-Save the exact warning text, record the affected address, export relevant transaction history, and verify balances through independent sources.
-If the account has open positions, write down the exposure and liquidation risk before choosing any next step.
-This creates a decision record that can be reviewed by support, a technical advisor, or an internal security team.
+For readers facing a similar warning, start with documentation rather than action.
+Save the warning text, record the affected address, export relevant transaction history, and verify balances through independent sources.
+If the account has open positions, write down the exposure and liquidation risk before choosing the next step.
+That creates a decision record support, a technical reviewer, or an internal security team can actually use.

-This public case report does not expose sensitive hashes, wallet addresses, or access-method details.
+This public case report does not expose hashes, wallet addresses, or access-method details.

 Related Resources